Back-On: History

-Their single One Step!/Tomorrow Never Knows was released on January 27, 2010; "Tomorrow never knows" was used as the background theme music for the DyDo coffee commercial featuring Teppei Tajima, the Japanese surfer.
+Their single One Step!/Tomorrow Never Knows was released on January 27, 2010; "Tomorrow never knows" was used as the background theme music for a DyDo coffee commercial featuring Japanese surfer Teppei Tajima.

 In 2013/14, the band composed and performed two opening themes for the anime series Gundam Build Fighters, called "Nibun no Ichi" (ニブンノイチ) and "wimp ft.
 Lil' Fang (from FAKY)"; the latter features vocals by Lil' Fang from the group FAKY and aired from episode 14 onwards.
 Both singles were released in three versions: CD-only, CD+DVD (with videos) and CD+gunpla plastic model.

 They were invited back to perform at Anime USA in 2013 after a 6-year break from the US and were also star guests at Pacific Media Expo shortly after.

 The band performed at Anime Friends in 2014 as their first visit to Brazil.

+In 2015, their song "Resurrection" was used as the ending theme for Initial D Legend 2: Racer movie.

 Back-On also performed as a headliner at Otakon Matsuri in 2015.

 On May 26, 2017, the band celebrated its 15th anniversary with a concert at Ebisu Liquidroom titled "BACK-ON 15th Anniversary Live -Ultimate Thanks-".
 Gori and Shu quit the band after this show, leaving Back-On as the duo of Kenji03 and Teeda.

+In 2023, it was revealed that they would be performing the opening theme for Kamen Rider Gotchard, titled "CHEMY×STORY".
+Along with Flow they would sing a new version of the opening for the episodes airing in 2024, along with Chinese and English self-covers.